 By and large, Thailand borders troubled countries of the region, as shown on the Regional Map.
 Myanmar (Burma) is on the Northwest of Thailand, Malaysia on the South alongside the Malay Peninsula, Cambodia on the Southeast, and Laos on the East along the Mekong River.

 Far and away infamous for its opium growing activities, the Golden Triangle converges Thailand's northernmost jungle area at the border point with Laos and Burma.
 Golden Triangle lies on the spit of land formed by joins of the Ruak River and the mighty Mekong River.
 Myanmar lies across the Ruak River and Laos is across the Mekong.
-Opium poppies are started growing in September-October and are harvested during February-March.
+The opium poppies are started growing in September-October and harvested during February-March.
 After flowering the bulbs are scribed with a razor at ~20 cuts per bulb.
 A milky sap seeps out and blackens as it oxidizes.
 Rub off some with a spoon and it is ready for smoke.
 It only takes about a gram of that substance for a smoke.
 Five kilograms of sap will extract some five grams of heroin.

 Thailand ClimateBeing located in the tropical climatic zone (merely two fingers above the Equator), there are only two major seasons that is possible to distinguish in Thailand: